FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Project_Management_Plan.md

 There are not production costs, in terms of money.
 We have only spend an a amount of 4 lesson at school.
 3 (hours for lesson) * 4 (lessons) = 12 total hours

+**Client**
+Schedule:
+29/10/2019 - Create the file system of the program and planned the job

+29/10/2019 - Addition of the graphic part of the software

+29/10/2019 - End the main part of the software

+05/11/2019 - Testing

+05/11/2019 - Fixing the problems and bugs issue during the test

+05/11/2019 - End the software development

+20/11/2019 - Begin the documentation

+Budget:
+This work does not include cash costs, the only cost was the time spent on this project, approximately 5 lessons to which we have 3 hours each for a total of 15 hours.

 ### 1.6	Success Criteria

 **Server**